reedwrogers/Dart-Vision/README.md

+Here's a revised version of your README with a **Glossary** section at the top, and links to both parts of the project.
+I’ve also improved clarity and structure slightly throughout the document, but kept your original tone and intent intact.

+---

 # 🎯 Dart-Vision

 Welcome to **Dart-Vision** — a system for automatically capturing and scoring dart games using computer vision!
-This project was done for CS 445, Computational Photography, at the University of Illinois Urbana-Champaign.
+This project was built for CS 445: *Computational Photography* at the University of Illinois Urbana-Champaign.

-The project was used as a learning experience to conclude our course.
-It is still under development, and has several areas for improvement.
-Main goal was to get exposure to several key topics in computational photography through a real application.
+It was used as a learning experience to conclude our course and is still under development.
+The main goal was to gain hands-on experience with several key topics in computational photography through a real-world application.

-This guide will help you get started setting up your dart board, local database, and running the project.

 ---

+## 📘 Glossary

+This repository is divided into two main parts:

+- **[main.ipynb](#mainipynb)** — our primary **Jupyter Notebook**, where we explored and tested multiple methods of detecting and scoring darts using computer vision.
+This was the core of our experimentation and learning.

+- **[Setting Up Your Dart Board](#setting-up-your-dart-board)** — the **production pipeline**, where we configure a working system to score darts in real-time using a phone camera, a local server, and a Postgres backend.

+---

+## 🧪 main.ipynb

+In this notebook, we experimented with:

+- Different image processing techniques to isolate dart tips
+- Use of ArUco markers for board calibration
+- Matching templates for numbers or segments
+- Custom scoring heuristics
+- Accuracy testing on sample images

+You can find the notebook inside the `Python Files/` directory.
+It documents the full journey from raw image input to a working scoring prototype.

+---

-## Setting Up Your Dart Board
+## 🛠️ Setting Up Your Dart Board

 To achieve accurate scoring, make sure your dart board is properly set up:

 1. **Mount your dart board** securely on a wall.
 2. **Lighting**: Ensure even lighting around the board to minimize shadows.
 3. **Calibration**: Place your ArUco markers in each corner of the dart board.
-   - use the "classic" dictionary.
-Markers 7,8,9, and 10 are what should be used at this link: https://chev.me/arucogen/
+   - Use the "classic" dictionary.
+   - Markers 7, 8, 9, and 10 should be used, generated from [https://chev.me/arucogen/](https://chev.me/arucogen/)

 ---

-## Setting Up Postgres Locally
+## 🗄️ Setting Up Postgres Locally

 This project uses **PostgreSQL** as the backend database to store game sessions and scoring data.
-Some of these instructions assume you are using some sort of Linux device to host this database.

-You'll need to create a local Postgres database with the correct user, password, database, and schema.

 ### Install PostgreSQL
-If you don't already have Postgres installed:

 ```bash
 sudo apt update
 sudo apt install postgresql postgresql-contrib
 ```

----

 ### Create the Database, User, and Schema

-1. **Switch to the `postgres` user:**
+1. Switch to the `postgres` user:

 ```bash
 sudo -i -u postgres
 ```

-2. **Create the database user (`dart_thrower`) and database (`darts`):**
+2. Create the user and database:

 ```bash
 psql
 ```

-Inside `psql`, run:

 ```sql
 -- Create the user